Murray Institute News

 Dr. Amy Smith, College of Applied Professional Studies and a Murray Institute Faculty Committee member, was recently elected president of the Minnesota Academy of Reading.
 The academy brings together various groups of reading stakeholders to discuss and respond to reading practices and policies in Minnesota.
 Smith is a member of the Teacher Education Department and coordinates the reading programs for CAPS.
 She is also an Academic Advisor to Murray Institute cohorts and frequently teaches Murray courses.

-Dr. Bernie Brady, Theology Professor and Murray Faculty Committee member, is the author of, Essential Catholic Social Thought, published by Orbis Books (Maryknoll, N.Y., 2008)
+Dr. Bernard Brady, Theology Professor and Murray Faculty Committee member, is the author of, Essential Catholic Social Thought, published by Orbis Books (Maryknoll, N.Y., 2008)